EU says still seeking common ground for Iran deal

 German Foreign Minister Frank-Walter Steinmeier said he believed that "if we have the chance to bring this conflict to a result after years and decades and more than 10 years of negotiations, that we should grab the chance."

-The United States, China, Russia, Britain, France and Germany are trying to hammer out a nuclear deal with Tehran that would lift sanctions in exchange for curbs on Tehran's nuclear program.
-The parties have set a June 30 deadline to finalize an accord, but hope for a political framework agreement by the end of March.
+The United States, China, Russia, Britain, France and Germany are trying to hammer out a nuclear deal with Tehran that would lift sanctions in exchange for curbs on Tehran's nuclear programme.
+The parties have set a June 30 deadline to finalise an accord, but hope for a political framework agreement by the end of March.

 (Reporting by Robin Emmott, Tom Koerkemeier and Adrian Croft; editing by Philip Blenkinsop)